KttySfty/Roblox-Scripts/README.md

-# Roblox-Scripts
+# My roblox scripts
-For the scripts I use frfr
+Some of the basic scripts i use for roblox.
+You can find them all here.